mtgjson/mtgjson-website/docs/data-models/types/index.md

 ---
 {
-  "title": "Types",
-  "schema": "card",
+  'title': 'Types',
+  'schema': 'card',
+  'meta':
-  "meta": [
+    [
-    {
-      "name": "description",
-      "content": "The Types Data Model describes all types available on a Card.", },
+      { 'name': 'description', 'content': 'The Types Data Model describes all types available on a Card.' }, { 'property': 'og:description', 'content': 'The Types Data Model describes all types available on a Card.' }, { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, types' }, ],
-    {
-      "property": "og:description",
-      "content": "The Types Data Model describes all types available on a Card."
-    },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, types", }
-  ]
 }
 ---